LindsayCole/MMM-YoLink/README.md

 # MMM-YoLink - YoLink Sensors on your MagicMirror²!

 This is a module for [MagicMirror²](https://magicmirror.builders/) that displays data from your [YoLink](https://www.yosmart.com/) sensors.
 After a truly epic journey of trial, error, and some fantastic community-led detective work, it finally works!
+My entire purpose for this was so that I could see a hot tub if it went into an error state.

 ### A Friendly Disclaimer